Planning Applications

 What happens to a development application after it is submitted?

-All applications will initially go to the Manager of Development Services where an assessment will be undertaken to determine whether it can be approved by under delegated authority or, if it has to be determined by Council.
+All applications will initially go to the Manager of Development Services where an assessment will be undertaken to determine the administrative process and whether sufficient information has been provided to commence communication consultation.

 What to do if you are aggrieved by a decision of the Council?